veebch/thedailygrind/README.md

 An open-source coffee grinder accessory to aid moving between grind sizes.
 Connected to a Bezzera BB05, although it should be adaptable to other grinders that use a similar mechanism (stepless adjustment)

-A very (very) minimal UX centers around a memory of the last 3 grinds.
+A very (very) minimal UX centers around a numeric value for the grind size and a display of that value for the last 3 grinds.

 # Hardware